Walkaround and Interior

 The rear seats recline 45 degrees, so with the optional panoramic roof passengers can watch the clouds.
 Passenger volume is 3.5 cubic feet greater than the sedan, with shoulder and hip room both increased nicely.
 Rear door openings are wide and door panels concave, for more passenger room.
 With that extra 3.3 inches of height and long rear doors, it's very easy to climb in and out of the back.

-Standard equipment (see above) will leave you wanting for very little in the cabin, but if you want the nice SofTex leather-like seats, heated in front, you have to jump all the way up to a Prius v Five, which is a bunch more money.
-But those seats are lovely; real leather is going away and mostly won't be missed because the synthetics are so good (and SofTex weighs half as much as leather).
+Standard equipment will leave you wanting for very little in the cabin, but if you want the nice SofTex faux leather seats, which are heated in front, you have to jump all the way up to a Prius v Five, pushing the price over the $30k mark.

-The standard seats are fabric, but not very sporty or rugged.
-They were gray and rather fuddy-duddy, also not so comfortable, with pressure points that weren't right for us.
+Standard seats are fabric, and aren't very sporty or rugged.
+They were gray and fuddy-duddy and not so comfortable, with pressure points that weren't right for us.

 Prius v's digital display on the 6-inch screen adds color compared to the Prius sedan, although much of the information remains primarily for amusement; that is, you just don't need it.
 It's fun to watch for a while, but soon you forget about where the power is going and coming from at any given moment, and just drive.
 Besides, there's too much glare on the instrument panel, so you can't always see the color displays.
 But visibility is good out all the windows, front and back.

-The v leads the way in another area, that of energy-efficient sound systems.
+The v leads the way in energy-efficient sound systems.
 The optional Green Edge system by JBL is 4 pounds lighter and uses 80 percent less power.
 You'll be seeing more of this.
 Any time you can throw out 4 pounds of wiring and use less juice it's good.

-On the console, there's one simple HVAC dial, plus climate controls on the steering wheel.
-There are two gloveboxes, one of which rattled on our car.
+On the console, there's one simple climate control dial, plus redundant buttons on the steering wheel.
+There are two gloveboxes, one of which rattled during our test drive.
 The optional panoramic roof uses a new type of resin making it lighter, and it's thermal, reflecting light and keeping the interior warmer in winter.
-The navigation system didn't fail during our drive, after we got used to its system of entering search words for the destination, something different.
+The navigation system worked fine, once we got used to its system of entering search words for the destination.